joyrexus/nest/docs.coffee.md

     isEqual report, expected

-Note how `nest` supports more than one level of grouping, and can returns nested entries that preserve order.
+Note how `nest` supports more than one level of grouping and preserves the order of our entries.

 We can also have `nest` return an associative-array (where each entry correspondes to a distinct key value returned by the first key function) instead of an array of key-value pairs: